Reading-eScience-Centre/coverage-jsapi/Coverage.md

 Shortcut to the [`Domain.profiles`](Domain.md) property.
 It allows to make early decisions without actually loading the domain with `.loadDomain()`.

-### .bbox

-If defined, an object with members `"box"` and `"srs"` where `"box"` is an array of four coordinates `[minx,miny,maxx,maxy]` describing the horizontal bounding box of the coverage and `"srs"` is a URI of the spatial coordinate reference system used for the coordinates.
-The value of `"srs"` will in most cases be `http://www.opengis.net/def/crs/OGC/1.3/CRS84` such that the `"box"` array has the values `[west longitude, south latitude, east longitude, north latitude]`.

-### .timeExtent

-If defined, the time period which this Coverage covers as an array `[start, end]` of [`Date`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) objects.

 ### .parameters

 A [`Map`](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Map) from key to [`Parameter`](Parameter.md) object.
 The key is a short alias of a Parameter, typically what is called a "variable name" or similar.